percona/k8spg-docs/docs/change-primary.md

         targetInstance: <instance-name>
     ```

-    Specify the name of the instance that you want to act as the new primary.
-In our example, we're targeting the `cluster1-instance1-bmdp` to be the new primary
+    You can do it with `kubectl patch` command, specifying the name of the instance that you want to act as the new primary.
+For example, let's set the `cluster1-instance1-bmdp` instance as a new primary:

-4. Save the changes and exit the editor.
-This applies the new configuration.
+    ```{.bash data-prompt="$"}
+    $ kubectl -n <namespace> patch pg cluster1 --type=merge --patch '{
+    "spec": {
+       "patroni": { "switchover": { "enabled": "true" } },
+       "patroni": { "switchover": { "targetInstance": "cluster1-instance1-bmdp" } }
+    }}'

-5. Trigger the switchover by adding the annotation to your custom resource.
+4. Trigger the switchover by adding the annotation to your custom resource.
 The recommended way is to set the annotation with the timestamp, so you know when switchover took place.
 Replace the `<namespace>` placeholder with your value:

     ```{.bash data-prompt="$"}
     $ kubectl annotate -n <namespace> pg cluster1 postgres-operator.crunchydata.com/trigger-switchover="$(date)"
     ```

-6. Verify that the cluster was annotated.
+5. Verify that the cluster was annotated.
 Replace the `<namespace>` placeholder with your value:

     ```{.bash data-prompt="$"}
     $ kubectl get pg cluster1 -o yaml -n <namespace>